-Regular employees earn sick leave credit at the rate of three (3) hours per pay period to a maximum of 720 hours (90) days.
+Regular employees earn sick leave credit at the rate of four hours per pay period to a maximum of 720 hours (90 days).
 Sick leave will begin on the first day of an illness or injury.
 Sick leave may be used in increments of one-half hour for personal illness, injury, or physician’s appointments.
-[CALEA Standard 22.1.2 c]

-When an employee intends to be off duty due to illness or other reason, he or she shall notify his or her supervisor prior to or immediately at the beginning of his or her regularly scheduled duty hours.
+A. When an employee intends to be off duty due to illness or other reason, he or she will notify his or her supervisor prior to or immediately at the beginning of his or her regularly scheduled duty hours.

-While absent from duty because of sickness, workers’ compensation, or disability, the employee shall remain at his or her residence or place of confinement unless otherwise authorized by a physician.
+C. While absent from duty because of sickness, workers’ compensation, or disability, the employee will remain at his or her residence or place of confinement unless otherwise authorized by a physician.

-If the employee will not be at his or her residence as directed by a physician, the employee shall inform his or her supervisor of a contact location and telephone number.
+D. If the employee will not be at his or her residence as directed by a physician, the employee will inform his or her supervisor of a contact location and telephone number.

-No employee shall feign sickness or injury or deceive a HCSO representative as to his or her real condition.
+G. No employee will feign sickness or injury or deceive a HCSO representative as to his or her real condition.
 Doing so will subject the employee to disciplinary action up to and including termination.

 This policy has been revised on the below listed dates: